andyroi/Embedded-Motor-Project/README.md

   # Algorithm
   * Simple basic C programming, the main idea is to understand how the pins are called and setup
 # Explanation of pins
-* The PWM module will use a TPM module based on the schematics on thiis link:
+* The PWM module will use a TPM module based on the schematics on this link:
   * (provide link here)
-* Then pinks provided from the image above will be GPIO which will toggle the motors "direction", this table below will explain which direction it'll go into.:
+* Then links provided from the image above will be GPIO which will toggle the motors "direction", this table below will explain which direction it'll go into.:
   * (provide link in here)